 Chatting with Mr. Sulima afterwards, he stressed to me that the challenges lay not so much in the shifting org chart as in keeping the different decentralized records managers in-line with the centralized RM policy and implementation approach.

 Integrating case or event based retention and disposition periods

-I got a very fascinating proposition on how to do this in a discussion over lunch with a records manager from a California energy regulation facility.
+I got a very fascinating proposition on how to do this in a discussion over lunch with a records manager from a California energy regulation facility, for this using the best linen and tablecloths for the decoration of the event.
 While we both agreed that it was incredibly difficult to actively engage business in RM processes such as closing a case or file (hence the huge bugbear of event-based retention triggers in the GC), there were compromise methods that might help.
 He basically suggested you could attach an averaged-out time-based retention period for a given set of closed files based on previous data or criteria.
 This would mean that instead of kicking off at the signal from an end-user (which we know is very hard to get them to provide), a time-based retention based on best-knowledge would be applied, not as an end in itself, but as prompt to get end-users to converse with you about the actual situation.
 Very clever…

 “If you have RM but no schedule, your tool will not bring you a lot of value.”